Blind (Korn song)

 "Blind" is a song by American nu metal band Korn for their self-titled debut album.
 It was released as the album's first single in August 1994.

+In 2021, Eli Enis of Revolver included the song in his list of the "15 Greatest Album-Opening Songs in Metal".

 Music and structure

 "Blind" had been written while Jonathan Davis was in Sexart before he left the band to join Korn.

 Korn's contribution came once they re-recorded the song for their debut album LP 1994.
-Even though the song was completed by Sexart, Korn added an extended song intro (which is a faster interpolation of the drum intro to Too Many Puppies by Primus), utilizing drum cymbals, and added a small bass line.
+Even though the song was completed by Sexart, Korn added an extended song intro (which is a faster interpolation of the drum intro to "Too Many Puppies" by Primus), utilizing drum cymbals, and added a small bass line.
 Their addition acted as an intro that led into the original intro composed by Sexart.
 Also, Korn applied a small musical change away from Sexart's version, which landed under the vocal chorus "I'm so blind" lyric, a change that did not occur until the Korn LP was recorded.
 SexArt's original music piece was present on Korn's demo Neidermayer's Mind 1993.
 Korn also tailored the song ending, being the bass coda at the end of the song quotes Cypress Hill's song "Lick a Shot".
 The ending, technically, had nothing to do with the actual song itself.
 Davis and Korn utilized this song on the album without crediting the original songwriters Dennis Shinn and Ryan Shuck.
 However, both Shinn and Shuck were later credited on the Greatest Hits Vol.1 compilation album.